 I have worked at Argonne for 34 years.
 I worked in Argonne’s Analytical Chemistry Laboratory for 15 years, 2 years in Chemical Technology’s Budget Office, and 9 years in

 ANL’s Sponsored Research Office.
 Currently, I am a Budget-Resource Administrator working in the Computing, Environment and Life Sciences (CELS) ALD Directorate.

 My job consists of administering a wide variety of activities (joint appointments, human resources, budget/accounting, and procurement) to the Computation Institute (CI); the Northwestern Argonne Institute of Science and Engineering (NAISE); the Biosciences Division (BIO); and some support to the CELS Directorate Office.

 I was born and raised in Joliet, IL.
-I am married to my hard-working husband Joe, and have two boys, Adam (19 yrs. old) and Alex (17 yrs. old).
+I am married to my hard-working husband Joe, and have two boys, Adam (20 yrs. old) and Alex (17 yrs. old).
 My father was born in Ixtlan, Michoacan, and my mother in Ransom, IL.
 My mother’s parents were also from Ixtlan, Michoacan until they came to the United States to start their family.
+Both of my parents are deceased, and I miss them very much!!
 I love the warm and friendly culture of Mexico, and hope to retire there someday!

 I graduated in May 2005 with an Associates Degree in Marketing Management from Joliet Junior College.

 ADVISER – Mary Nunez